CPAN-Security/security.metacpan.org/docs/foss-project-lifecycle.md

 1. SECURITYONLY – The project receives security fixes only
     * (number of maintainers is 1 or higher)
     * (number of maintainers increase may be desired)
+1. SUPERSEEDED – This project is considered by the Maintainer have been replaced by another project
+    * (number of maintainers is 0 or higher)
+    * (number of maintainers does not need to change)
 1. UNMAINTAINED – This project is not actively maintained (Ref: [UNMAINTED-2023](#references))
     * Response time expectations should be none
     * (number of maintainers is 1 or higher)